Seth Jahn: Personal

 A US Army veteran, Jahn did three tours of Afghanistan as a member of the U.S. Army's Special Operations.
 He also served in Iraq.
 In 2010 while serving in Afghanistan, he was severely injured in combat after his all-terrain vehicle rolled down an embankment.
 In 2014, as a government security contractor, he was injured again after being hit by rocket shrapnel.

 Since acquiring his disability, Jahn has climbed two of the world's tallest mountains.
 He has also fought professionally in a Muay Thai bout in Thailand, MMA in Europe, and has also driven a Formula One car in European circuits.

+He is also a massive anti-Semite.